Australian Psychologist’s Legal Compliance Guide: Requirements, Documents & Templates

-- Keep all client records for 7 years (for adults) or until the age of 25 for minors – secure storage and disposal are required.
+• Keep all client records for 7 years (for adults) or until age 25 for minors; secure storage and disposal are required.

-- Confidentiality can only be broken in cases of court orders, imminent harm, mandatory reporting, client consent, or peer supervision.
+• Confidentiality can be breached only in cases of court order, imminent harm, mandatory reporting, client consent, or peer supervision.

 Legal compliance issues covered